How to Stop Overthinking: Your Full Guide

 So – it would be best if you could stop identifying reality with your thoughts and stop assigning so much significance to your imagination.

 Be assertive in your communication so that you can work things out together as a team.
 This way, you will be building up respect, trust, and openness in your relationship.

 The more honest you are – the better, even if it means you’ll show up as vulnerable.

 As we already clarified above, people often overthink to protect themselves from their own fears and suspicions.
 Allow yourself to feel these emotions, and don’t rush to oppose them right away.
 As long as you resist, they will persist.

 One way of accepting your fears and wounds is looking at the situation from a different angle.
 Force yourself to change the perspective of the negative thought – instead of feeling guilt or shame, ask yourself if you are facing fear from your past or the current reality.
 Often, these thoughts and stories are past traumas that you are projecting onto your present life.
 If you recognize this pattern, do your best to control and overcome it.

 Long story short – when overthinking, we live either in the past or in the future.
 We miss out on our current reality and cannot be fully content and present.
 So remind yourself that you can’t change your past, and you can’t control your future.
 Try to be grounded and present as much as possible, and always bring yourself to the current moment when you start to overthink.

 Reading, writing, and meditation are also very helpful in building mindfulness.
-Eating healthily and exercising are crucial for overcoming this bad habit, and some daily exercises in Relaxify App will also bring you to create more beneficial inner dialogues.
+Eating healthily and exercising are crucial for overcoming this bad habit, and some daily exercises in Relaxify App like positive affirmations will also bring you to create more beneficial inner dialogues.
 Because change comes gradually, and the results are worth it!